VCurry20/-pands-problem-sheet/README.md

 > Input - Person's height in Centimetres and weight in Kilograms

-> Output - BMI - weight divided by height in metres SQ\
+> Output - BMI - weight divided by height in metres SQ  <br/>